HouariAouinti/odin-recipes/README.md

 # odin-recipes
-Hello and welcome in my first Odin recipes HTML project, I hope you'll enjoy it.
+Hello and wel come in my first Odin recipes HTML project, I hope you'll enjoy it.
+In this project, I'll use: text bolding and emphasizing tags, headings, paragraphs, unordered lists, ordered lists